sveiae/website/_posts/draft/2021-03-10-intrusion-detection-tests.md

 <!-- leadfeeder analytics -->
 {% include leadfeederAnalytics.html %}

-TLDR: Testing Network Detection and Monitoring controls is not easy, but is incredibly important if you want to improve your security beyond the very basics.
+TLDR: Testing Network Detection and Monitoring controls isn't easy, but is incredibly important if you want to improve your security beyond the very basics.

 If you want to start testing immediately, [register][create account] for a free trial of our testing software.

-# Example IDS/IPS + SIEM tests.
+# Testing detection and monitoring controls.
 ![compliance](/assets/images/2021-03-10/snort-ids.jpeg){:class="img-responsive"}
 *Test your snort*

+**Leave no IDS or CERT team behind!**
+Many business networks run appliances with unused or underutilized IDSes and SIEMs:
 * Home: Open source or dedicated firewalls usually have an IDS and basic event monitoring
 * Enterprise IDSes and SIEMs firewalls can do deep packet inspection, SSL proxying, and other lot of other network monitoring.